-- If you have focus on Philosophy and want to explore the relationship of thought to language, consider UCHUMLIN11 and UCHUMLIN21.
-UCHUMLIN21 in particular complements the analytic philosophy and the philosophy of language treated in UCHUMPHI23.
+- If you have a focus on Philosophy and want to explore the relationship of thought to language, consider UCHUMLIN11 and UCHUMLIN21.
+UCHUMLIN21, in particular, complements the analytic philosophy and the philosophy of language treated in UCHUMPHI23.

 - If you have a focus on Anthropology and want to explore the relationship of culture to language, consider UCHUMLIN11, UCHUMLIN21 and UCHUMLIN32.
 UCHUMLIN32 is open to students who have completed UCHUMLIN11 and UCSSCANT21 or UCSSCANT22.

-- If you have a focus on Psychology and want to understand the development of language and communication as part of human behavior, consider UCHUMLIN11, UCHUMLIN22 and UCHUMLIN31.
-UCHUMLIN22 is accessible with UCSSCPSY11, and complements UCSSCPSY22 and UCSSCPSY28.
+- If you have a focus on Psychology and want to understand the development of language and communication as part of human behaviour, consider UCHUMLIN11, UCHUMLIN22 and UCHUMLIN31.
+UCHUMLIN22 is accessible with UCSSCPSY11 and complements UCSSCPSY22 and UCSSCPSY28.

 - If you have a focus on Cognitive Neuroscience and want to understand language as part of human cognition, consider UCHUMLIN11, UCHUMLIN21, UCHUMLIN22 and/or UCHUMLIN31.
 These complement the courses in the COG track.

 - If you are interested in Artificial Intelligence and Computer Science, and what needs to be taken into account to get computers to understand and use language, consider UCHUMLIN11, UCHUMLIN21, UCHUMLIN22 and/or UCHUMLIN31.